cristina-j/QA-Sauce-Demo-Project/Test Suite/README.md

 # SauceDemo – Pytest Automation Suite

-This folder contains an automated test suite for the SauceDemo site using Selenium + Pytest.
+This folder contains an automated test suite for the SauceDemo site using Selenium and Pytest.
 It complements the manual artifacts in `test cases for sauce demo site` (test cases, execution logs, and test plan).

 ## What’s Included